2 Days in Class • 2 Days in Clinicals • 1 Year and 8 Months

 By default, our gen-ed classes are built in and taken during your program.
 This is so you can complete the whole program in a shorter timeframe and get back into the workforce quickly.

-Unlike other schools, YOU CAN CHOOSE to take the gen-ed classes before your program begins if you would rather get some classes out of the way early.
-Some students prefer to lighten the course load for later semesters when the schoolwork gets more intense.
+Some students prefer to take gen-ed classes before their program begins to lighten the course load for later semesters when the schoolwork gets more intense, but we leave that decision up to you!

 How We Set Our Students Up For Success

 BTC does not have a specific job placement guarantee, but we do everything in our power to help you find and get a job during your last semester of school.
 As shown by our high placement rates, this is a job we take seriously.
 It is typical for almost all of our students to have secured jobs even before they graduate!
 We help prepare our students for the workforce by :

 - Giving class time and instructor help with writing resumes, practicing interview skills, and other skills related to job searching.